-Forestry Commission (FC) The government department responsible for forestry matters in England, Scotland (until March 2019) and Wales (until March 2013).
+Forestry Commission (FC)

+The government department responsible for forestry matters in England.
 The Forestry Commission's functions in Wales transferred to the Welsh Government and to Natural Resources Wales on 1 April 2013.
-The Forestry Commissions functions in Scotland transferred to Scottish Forestry and to Forestry and Land Scotland on 1 April 2019.
+The Forestry Commission's functions in Scotland transferred to Scottish Forestry and to Forestry and Land Scotland on 1 April 2019.
+The Forestry Commission is supported by two agencies; Forestry England and Forest Research.